Judge rules Idaho can create management area to maintain ESPA groundwater

 The Nov.
 6 ruling by Fifth District Judge Eric Wildman, who handles the state's water rights cases, also affirms the department has the right to create other groundwater management areas and to continue operating several that already exist.

-A groundwater management area is a designation afforded under state statute for aquifers in which groundwater levels are becoming insufficient to meet the needs of existing groundwater rights.
-Affected water users must agree upon management plans with special requirements intended to reverse the declines.
+A groundwater management area is a designation afforded under state statute for aquifers in which the groundwater is becoming insufficient to “provide a reasonably safe supply” to meet the needs of existing groundwater rights.
+Affected water users may be required to comply with management plans intended to reverse the declines.

+The new groundwater management area should change little for most irrigators and large water users on the ESPA.

 However, a groundwater management area would force water users with junior rights who didn't participate in either settlement or operate just outside of the water call boundaries to also take proactive steps to protect the aquifer.